ravi688/PDV/README.md

 # PDV
 A tool to automate running C++ snippets of algorithms and data structures on different CPUs, collect performance data, and display them on a webpage.

+Why can't we use Github/Gitlab Runners and CI/CD?
+It's because it is a bit complex to achieve "Process just commited (pushed) file only".

 ## Package Requirements
 ```
 sudo pip install icmplib